lewiscodes/Battleships/ReadMe.txt

 Built using React.JS and Redux.

 FUTURE ENHANCEMENTS
+* replace intricate javascript with lodash functions where possible.
+* make a notification to show the computer guessing, what they guessed and if it was successful or not
+* intercept a page refresh to make sure the user doesn't lose their game progress.
 * i like the idea of the theme styling to look like it has been drawn with a pencil.
 Investigate the posibility of this (e.g. https://balsamiq.com/)
-* make a notification to show the computer guessing, what they guessed and if it was successful or not
-* intercept a page refresh to make sure the user doesn't lose their game progress.

 KNOWN BUGS
 * boards take up too much height at desktop widths